![]() ![]() ![]() ![]() ![]() ![]() ![]() (Translate this site) |

 The mighty darkness of the forest helped too, of course.
 The night was our dear, dear friend at the moment.

 Although it felt like forever, the cyclist finally moved on, returning pretty near along the course from which he'd come.
-If he'd seen us, he'd given no indication.
+If he'd seen us, he'd given no indication of it.

 I absolutely had to get Shadow out of this hole!